Legal guide for company directors and CEOs in Austria

 • Austrian Working Hours Act (Arbeitszeitgesetz)

-In terms of ESG requirements, directors need to:
+In terms of ESG requirements, directors are required to:

-In case of violation of the above-mentioned regulations, the competent authorities may impose administrative fines on (each or some of) the company’s directors.
-If violations lead to sanctions being imposed on the company (e.g. the loss or revocation of a licence or concession), the managing director may be held personally liable towards the company.
+In case of a violation of the above-mentioned regulations, the competent authorities may impose administrative fines on (each or some of) the company’s directors, which may be imposed on a cumulative basis or increased by the authority in case of ongoing or repeated non-compliance.
+If violations lead to financial loss/damages of the company or in case that sanctions are imposed on the company (e.g. the loss or revocation of a licence or concession), the managing director may be held personally liable towards the company.

 ESG-related employee protection regulations are stipulated in a number of laws at state level.